New Golf Discs for 2019

 - Ra – The Infinite Discs Ra is our new overstable midrange.
 It features a flat top and a beaded rim.
 It is a great choice for facing the wind and when you need an overstable fade.

 - Scarab – The Infinite Discs Scarab will be a new putter in our lineup.
-It should be similar to the Infinite Discs Myth, but with a little more glide in the flight.
+It is similar to the Infinite Discs Myth, but with a little more glide in the flight.

 Innova already has a few new releases in the works for this year, including the new Lion Midrange which was available in a special Las Vegas Challenge edition during that event.